Source-independent quantum random number generator against tailored detector blinding attacks: Experimental implementation

 We experimentally implement our QRNG protocol using the setup shown in Fig.~\ref{fig_Experimentsetup}, which includes an untrusted randomness source and a trusted detection device with the structure disclosed.
 Random number generation with two-dimensional measurement is demonstrated.
 The measurement bases used here are the polarization bases, and all fiber paths in our setup are polarization-maintaining fibers.
 We refer to the state that propagates through the slow (fast) axis of the polarization-maintaining fiber as the eigenstate $\vert H \rangle$ ($\vert V \rangle$) of basis $\mathbb{Z}$.

 In the detection part, a dense wavelength division multiplexer and a circulator are utilized to resist wavelength-dependent attacks~\cite{li2011attacking} and detector backflash attacks~\cite{pinheiro2018eavesdropping}, respectively.
+The DWDM can be replaced with a DWDM series to better isolate other wavelengths.
 The optical pulses from the source enter the circulator and are fully transmitted through a polarization beam splitter (PBS).
 The pulses are split by a $45^\circ$-aligned polarization beam splitter ($45^\circ$ PBS) and enter a Sagnac interferometer.
 In the Sagnac interferometer, a phase modulator (PM) driven by an arbitrary waveform generator is utilized to realize the active-basis-choice by modulating the relative phase between clockwise and anticlockwise propagating pulses.
 The anticlockwise propagating pulses arrive at the PM with a 25 ns delay relative to clockwise propagating pulses, although they pass through the same fiber.
 The selections of the measurement basis and the detector representing $\vert + \rangle$ are commanded by quantum random numbers generated from a previous quantum key distribution experiment~\cite{yin2020experimental}.
+In the experiment, the sequence with length $10^4$ is circularly fed to the AWG.
 The probability of selecting the $\mathbb{Z}$ basis is $99.95\%$.
 When the $\mathbb{Z}$ basis is chosen for measurement, the PM adds a $\pi/2$ phase shift on the earlier arrived pulse.
 When the $\mathbb{X}$ basis is chosen, to avoid the attack with $I_0 \neq I_1$, PM randomly adds a $0$ or $\pi$ phase shift on the pulse, where the choice of the phase shift determines the detector representing $\vert + \rangle$.
 The two pulses are recombined into one in the 45$^\circ$ PBS.
 After exiting the Sagnac interferometer, the pulse is split by the PBS.
-Two channels of a superconducting nanowire single-photon detector (SNSPD), $D_H$ and $D_V$, with detection efficiencies of 49$\%$ and 39 $\%$, are utilized to detect the signals that leave the circulator and the PBS, respectively.
-When the insertion loss of the circulator (1.05 dB) is considered, the detection mismatch is reduced to approximately 0.5$\%$.
-The dark count rates of the two SNSPD channels are 24 cps and 5 cps, respectively, and the dead time is 50 ns.
-The detection efficiency of the SNSPD is time-independent.
-Thus, it is immune to the time-shift attack~\cite{zhao2008quantum}.
-The afterpulse issue~\cite{afterpulse} can also be avoided due to the use of the SNSPD.
-In our data analysis, all detection events from the entire time period are used in phase error rate estimation instead of using the preset time window.
-This strategy enables our experimental system to resist dead time attacks~\cite{weier2011quantum}.
+Two channels of a SNSPD, $D_H$ and $D_V$, are utilized to detect the signals that leave the circulator and the PBS, respectively.
+When the insertion loss of the circulator (1.05 dB) is considered, the detection efficiency is approximately 39 $\%$,